 The connection between diet and emotions stems from the close relationship between your brain and your gastrointestinal tract, often called the “second brain”.

 It is home to billions of bacteria that, in simplistic terms, influence the chemical substances that constantly carry messages from the gut to the brain.
 Eating healthy food promotes the growth of “good” bacteria.
 However, a steady diet of junk food can cause inflammation in the gut, which can negatively affect those ‘messages’ being sent to the brain.
-Speak with online nutritionist to plan a well balanced meal plan
+Speak with an online nutritionist to plan a well-balanced meal plan.

 There are two main groups of foods that can have a negative effect on our brain function.
 One group plays a part in preventing the necessary conversion of other foods into nutrients the brain requires.
 This group includes saturated fats such as butter, lard and palm oil.
 The other group, which includes caffeine and chocolate, trick the brain into releasing neurotransmitters that we may be lacking, thereby creating a temporary alteration in mood.

 There is also new evidence that good quality nutrition may play a role in actually contributing to the prevention of mental health problems and in assisting with the management and recovery from these problems if they do occur.